about

 Quick prototypes allowed us to evaluate the proportions, handle angles, and overall balance of the cookware designs at full scale.
 These rough models were a way to test ideas in real space, helping us make decisions about comfort, usability, and form before moving on to refined models and finishes.

-After refining our designs through multiple iterations, we finalized the forms and prepared them for presentation.
+Our casting plans for this project got postponed/cancelled so we had to quickly find another way to make our final prototypes.
 Our models were 3D printed, then sanded and primed a few times.
 Using a combination of two different hammered textured black spray paints, we were able to replicate cast iron texture.

 I modeled and produced the 1/3 scale casting patterns in CAD, incorporating draft angles to ensure they could be successfully molded.
 Creating these patterns on my own gave me the opportunity to translate the designs into forms ready for casting, while refining proportions and details along the way.